 Location: US Highway 52, Minooka, Illinois

-Start this 52-mile journey at the Route 66 end at the corner of Adam Street and Michigan avenue in Chicago for an authentic road trip feeling.
+Start this 52-mile journey at Route 66 ends at the corner of Adam Street and Michigan Avenue in Chicago for an authentic road trip feeling.
+And it ends with one of the more fascinating landmarks in the US.

 Once at Heap’s Pumpkin Farm, a $12 day pass gives you one bloom to take home and access to all the activities.
 Explore the corn maze, soybean maze, kids playground, and more for a fun-filled time.
 The farm is picturesque and has over 5 acres of sunflowers and a zinnia patch.